vuejs/language-tools/extensions/vscode-vue-language-features/README.md

 Syntax highlighting and intellisense can be applied to additional file extensions beyond just `.vue`.
 This will need to be configured in three different places for full support.

 In VS Code settings for the Volar extension add any additional extensions you need to `Additional Extensions`.
+Such as `.ext`.

 In your tsconfig.json file you will need to make sure your custom extension is included by TypeScript.
 If you have an include value for `./src/*.vue` then you would want to add an include for `./src/*.ext` as well.
 Next add a new key to the root of tsconfig.json called `vueCompilerOptions` with a child key of `extensions`.
 This should be an array that contains the `.vue` extension as well as your custom `.ext` extension.